aidanchap/IASC-1P04/README.md

 # IASC-1P04 | Aidan Chaplin

-Welcome to the webside for my twine game created for the course IASC 1P04 at Brock U
+Welcome to the webside for my twine game created for the course IASC 1P04 at Brock U.

 ## Playtest